 - not knowing the true joy and freedom the Bible promises

 - condemning and shame-filled thoughts… etc

 A Christian can be “saved” BUT NOT “free.”
-That is, a Christian’s eternal salvation is assured, but they can still struggle with demonic oppression.
+That is, a Christian’s eternal salvation is assured but they can still struggle with demonic oppression.
 The problem of Christians being harassed by demons is very real and very common.
-Noted Christian leader, medical doctor, and theologian, Francis McNutt, Ph.D, having decades of experience in healing ministry says one third of all Christians struggle with some level with unhealed area leaving them open to demonic harassment.
+Noted Christian leader, medical doctor, and theologian, Francis McNutt, Ph.D, having decades of experience in healing ministry says one third of all Christians struggle with some level of oppression because of an unhealed area, or a lack of repentance in an area of their life, leaving them open to demonic harassment.
 I thought this was a high number.
 But I am not surprised.
 I see it way too often, sadly.

 The freedom Christ won for us is one that cannot be shaken, no matter what valley we may have to walk though.
 It’s His loving desire that we live completely free, full of joy, and overflowing with life, continually, no interruptions.
 NO Christian has to live harassed and helpless AND there is no shame in seeking help, only great freedom to walk into.